Aerospace

 - UN 3090, Lithium metal batteries (shipped by themselves)

-- UN 3091, Lithium metal batteries contained in equipment; or
+- UN 3091, Lithium metal batteries contained in equipment or packed separately with equipment

-- UN 3481, Lithium ion batteries packed with equipment.
+- UN 3481, Lithium ion batteries contained in equipment or packed separately with equipment.

-- Contained in the equipment (like a watch, calculator or laptop)
+- Contained in equipment (for example, a watch, calculator or laptop).

-- Packed with the equipment (like in a power tool, packed alongside a spare battery)
+- Packed with equipment (for example, a power tool shipped alongside a spare battery).

 - In small quantities (which may be covered by Limited Quantities – the lowest of the four levels of the Carriage of Dangerous Goods)